 Seasonal malaria chemoprevention

 In the programme, all eligible children with fever were tested for malaria before receiving SMC.
-If the malaria test was positive, then the child is treated with an artemisinin-based combination therapy (ACT).
+If the malaria test were positive, then the child is treated with an artemisinin-based combination therapy (ACT).
 Children who are not severely malnourished receive the standard malaria preventative treatment of sulfadoxine-pyrimethamine + amodiaquine (SPAQ).
 Children diagnosed with severe malnutrition do not receive SPAQ and are referred to health facilities for appropriate case management.

 Severe malaria policy and practice